Update 1: iOS 5 Final version has been released for Download and Jailbreak - Click Here

 UIATargethave been replaced with the

-- Starting in iOS 5 beta 2, you can now trigger the execution of an UI Automation script on an iOS device from the host terminal by using the instruments tool.
+- In iOS 5, you can now trigger the execution of a UI Automation script on an iOS device from the host terminal by using the instruments tool.
 The command is:

 instruments -w <device id> -t <template> <application>